Your Dollars at Work.

 Donate today.

-Call for Research Proposals: 2025–2026 Funding Cycle.
-Deadline January 15, 2026.
+Our 2025–2026 Request for Proposals is now closed.
+Thank you for your interest!
 The Britton Fund invites qualified researchers to submit proposals addressing critical issues in tree care.
 Grants up to $30,000 are available for studies on young tree establishment, pests and diseases, climate impacts, ecosystem benefits, wildfire recovery, and more.
 Details and full guidelines are available under Our Research at The Britton Fund website.
+The proposal submission deadline has been extended to March 31, 2026.

 Stay on top of the news.
 Read about recent and current Research Projects underway!